 11. A remarkable fact was figured out during a renovation in the 2000s

-In the early 2000s, the column had seriously deteriorated already so a renovation plan at a cost of £420,000 was launched in 2006.
+In the early 2000s, the column had seriously deteriorated already so a renovation plan for £420,000 was launched in 2006.
 This was completely financed by “Zurich Financial Services” in return for advertising space on the scaffolding.

 Up until 2006, it was assumed that the total height of the column reached 185 feet (56.4 meters) above the ground.
 One of the most amazing Nelson’s Columns facts is that it was only then it was discovered that the actual height of the monument is 169 feet (51.5 meters), quite a bit less than originally assumed!